Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/10 Chapter-8 The Village Of Krezk.md

 > Even under gray skies, this pool at the north end of the village shimmers and sparkles.
 Near its shore sits an old gazebo on the verge of collapse.
 A wooden statue of a mournful, bare-chested man, its paint chipped and faded, stands in the gazebo with arms outstretched, as though waiting to be embraced.
 ^4ca

 The pool is fed by an underground spring and was blessed long ago by Saint Markovia.
-Its waters defy corruption, and anyone who drinks from it for the first time gains the benefit of a [[/5.
-Mechanics/Spells/Lesser Restoration.md|lesser restoration]] spell.
+Its waters defy corruption, and anyone who drinks from it for the first time gains the benefit of a [[5.
+Mechanics\Spells\Lesser Restoration.md|lesser restoration]] spell.
 (The water once had even greater magic but has weakened over the years.)
 The water otherwise tastes sweet and fresh.

 The gazebo is so frail that it wouldn't take more than a strong wind to knock it over.
 It remains standing because it's protected from the elements by the surrounding trees, walls, and cliffs.
 The statue is a depiction of the Morninglord, positioned so that he is reaching toward the east (the dawn).
 Locals refer to the statue and gazebo as the Shrine of the White Sun, though they have no idea why their ancestors named it so.